E3SM-Project/Omega/components/omega/doc/design/OmegaV1GoverningEqns.md

 - $\partial A$ is the boundary of $A$, and $dl$ is the line element along this boundary.
 - ${\bf n}_\perp$ is the outward-pointing unit normal vector in the horizontal plane, defined on $\partial A$.
 It lies in the $x$–$y$ plane and is orthogonal to $dl$.

 We now project the tracer equation [](#tr-vh-split-pseudo) onto a horizontal domain $A$ (the footprint of the control volume), over which the top and bottom boundaries vary in height.
-The side walls remain fixed in time and space.
+The side walls remain fixed in time and space, but not vertical extent.

 The pseudo-height surfaces $\tilde{z}^{\text{top}}(x,y,t)$ and $\tilde{z}^{\text{bot}}(x,y,t)$ are not fixed in time, so their motion must be accounted for when computing vertical fluxes.
 We define $\tilde{w}_r$ as the pseudo-height velocity of the interface: